puckzxz/NotAnotherAnimeTheme/README.md

 * Message me on Discord at WhatDaPuck#2080

 # Notes
-The theme wil always be free and open source but if you like it please consider donating.
+The theme will always be free and open source but if you like it please consider donating.
 Any donation is greatly appreciated.
 Thanks in advance!
 * [Donate with PayPal](https://www.paypal.me/ChrisBock)
 * [Become a Patron with Patreon](https://www.patreon.com/ChrisBock)